lupyuen/lupyuen.github.io/src/plic3.md

 | __Shareable__ | Bit 60 is 1 |
 | __Non-Trustable__ | Bit 59 is 0 _(Default)_ |

-We deduce that __"Strong Order"__ is the Magical Bit that we need for UART and PLIC!
+With the above evidence, we deduce that __"Strong Order"__ is the Magical Bit that we need for UART and PLIC!

 _What's "Strong Order"?_